implico/frontend-starter/README.md

   - the output generation is optimized: vendor files are watched separately and cached, so if you change your own code these are just prepended
 * automatically creates sprites for defined directories (and you can use them responsively)
 * `clean` task does not remove the whole dist directory, but handles them separately; that's why you can mix your framework assets with files from other sources (e.g. backend)
-* provides keyboard shortcuts (Ctrl+...) while watching: rebuild, build production version, restart
+* provides keyboard shortcuts (Ctrl+...) while watching: rebuild, build production version, lint

 Thanks to the above parameters, it is very easy to integrate with a backend application, including non-RESTful/SPAs (Single Page Applications).